kimutai-alex/R-Projects/climate-data/index.md

 description: "Data analytics, statistical modeling, and visualization in R"
 ---

-# 👋 Hi, I’m Kiplagat
+# 👋 Hi, I’m Kimutai Alex

 I build **data-driven solutions** that blend rigorous statistics, crisp visualizations, and clean, reproducible R code.
 This portfolio highlights selected work in **EDA**, **regression**, **ANOVA**, **report automation**, and **dashboard-quality plots**—with an emphasis on tidy, production-ready scripts.